 As this is quite challenging to sing live, Queen instead performed a shortened instrumental version of the song as part of the Killer Queen medley, with only a couple of fleeting vocals here and there.
 While it’s a shame they couldn’t do the whole song, it was still a fun inclusion to the setlist, and Brian would bring out the ukulele especially for it.
 There are various examples from London shows at the Rainbow Theatre on 20 November 1974, Hammersmith Odeon on 24 December 1975, Hyde Park on 18 September 1976 & Earls Court on 6 June 1977.

-- PiotreQ has produced an entertaining extended remix (which has a very different backing and rhythm parts but is still very catchy), an instrumental remix (the album track has been processed to remove the lead vocal as far as possible, with some additional instrumentation to cover up the fact that it’s still a bit audible), and a live remix (combining the album track with elements of their live performances).
+- PiotreQ’s Extended Remix has a very different backing and rhythm parts but is still very catchy.
+And in his Instrumental Remix, the album track has been processed to remove the lead vocal as far as possible, with some additional instrumentation to cover up the fact that it’s still a bit audible.

 - Tom Monks has put together a faithful instrumental rendition by playing all the different parts.
 There’s also a jazzy instrumental recorded by Direksjonsmusikken.

 - There are good performances live on stage by The Ultrasonic Rock Orchestra, Baby On Board and Majesty Queen Tribute Band (the latter replicating the instrumental performances Queen used to give).
 Plus there’s a great reworking in their own style by The Budapest Jazz Orchestra.

 - Los Cibernéticos Hikikomori posted a nice version during lockdown.